Expert Advice for Home Improvement & DIY Repair

 In addition to contact cement and wood rollers, mending kits include small pieces of various color papers to match (more or less) most walls.
 If you had the presence of mind to have saved some pieces from the installation, use one of those.

 To make a patch, cut a square larger than the existing area to be patched and align the pattern.
 Use masking tape or tacks to attach the patch to the wall.
-Cut through the patch and the wallpaper with a utility knife and straightedge as shown below left.
+Cut through the patch and the wallpaper with a utility knife and straightedge as shown at left.
 Put the patch aside and dampen the wallpaper with a wet sponge.
 It should peel right off.

 Clean the wall and let it dry.
-Spread a thin layer of adhesive to the back of the patch and carefully put it in place on the wall as shown below right.
+Spread a thin layer of adhesive to the back of the patch and carefully put it in place on the wall as shown at right.
 Use a seam roller to smooth it gently and affix it firmly in place.
 Quickly wipe away any adhesive that spreads onto the surrounding wallpaper.

 Bubbles in wallpaper may be an indication that whoever applied it did not use enough glue in certain places or failed to use a roller to press the paper firmly to the wall.
 Bubbles may also be an indication of moisture problems in the wall—make a close inspection to determine if this is the case and then take the necessary remedial steps.